aarti-json/postman_API/README.md

-# Postman – Exploratory Test Case
+# Postman â€“ Exploratory Test Case

-Conduct an exploratory testing cycle of the reqres.in API based on the product requirements
+Conduct an exploratory testing cycle of theÂ reqres.inÂ API based on the product requirements

 # Constraints